turbot/steampipe-plugin-alicloud/docs/tables/alicloud_vpc_vpn_customer_gateway.md

 # Table: alicloud_vpc_vpn_customer_gateway

-A customer gateway is a resource that is installed on the customer side and is often linked to the provider side.
+A customer gateway device is a physical or software appliance that you own or manage in your on-premises network (on your side of a Site-to-Site VPN connection).
+You or your network administrator must configure the device to work with the VPN connection.

 ## Examples